Josh Bell Player Props: Guardians vs. Braves

 Braves Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks second in MLB.
+- The Braves pitching staff ranks fourth in the league with a collective 9.5 strikeouts per nine innings.

-- The Braves have the fourth-ranked team ERA across all league pitching staffs (3.66).
+- The Braves have a 3.68 team ERA that ranks fourth across all MLB pitching staffs.

-- The Braves allow the ninth-fewest home runs in baseball (89 total, 1.1 per game).
+- Braves pitchers combine to surrender 90 home runs (1.1 per game), the eighth-fewest in the league.

-- Allard (0-0) gets the start for the Braves, his second of the season.
+- Soroka (1-1 with a 6.89 ERA and 12 strikeouts in 15 2/3 innings pitched) gets the start for the Braves, his fourth of the season.

-- The lefty last pitched on Wednesday against the Minnesota Twins, when he tossed 4 2/3 scoreless innings while giving up three hits.
+- His most recent appearance came on Friday against the Miami Marlins, when the righty tossed six innings, surrendering three earned runs while giving up five hits.

+- The 25-year-old has amassed an ERA of 6.89, with 6.9 strikeouts per nine innings, in three games this season.
+Opponents are batting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.